wojwozniak/university/README.md

 ## Introduction

 This repository contains my solutions to the tasks from the courses I took at the University of Warsaw.
 The courses are listed below.
 The repository is organized by courses.
-Each course has its own directory.
-The directory contains the tasks and the solutions.
+Each course has its own directory containing the tasks and their solutions.
+Summaries directory contains notes I made to pass hardest exams.

 ## Table of Contents